 What a stupid question, right?
 I mean, who wouldn’t know why you would want to maintain good health or why good health is important for you?
 However, one would be surprised to know that over 95% of the global population suffers from some kind of illness.
 It is true that some ailments befall even those who have a rigorously strict lifestyle to maintain their good health, but if we consider them anomalous, we would agree that it is more likely for you to fall sick if your cholesterol levels are skyrocketing or your hemoglobin levels are running low.

 Before we dive into the importance of good health and why you need to maintain it apart from avoiding sickness whether it is right before an exam or an important interview, let us first know what is a healthy lifestyle anyway?

 What is a healthy lifestyle?

-A healthy lifestyle is the one you keep procrastinating over, or thinking about but never really getting around to do it.
+A healthy lifestyle is the one you keep procrastinating over, or thinking about but never really getting around to doing it.
 Just kidding, though.
 But for real, how many times have you thought of drinking 8 glasses of water every day but end up falling short of your target?
 Or when you decided to run on a treadmill regularly but gave that up a few days later because you were just ‘too lazy’?

 A healthy lifestyle is one where we try not only to maintain a balanced diet (eating only as many calories as you can burn on the same day) but exercise regularly; both physically and mentally.
-Because if we are mentally ill, no physical good health can change anything for us.
+Because if we are mentally ill, no physical in good health can change anything for us.

 1. Feeling entirely in control of your life.